API Reference (v0.4.21)

 @param name:callback,...

 Shortcut to @app.param.
+The callback is triggered when the route contains the param name.
 Accepts multiple params in one go.

-The callback is scoped identically to a middleware request handler.
+The callback is scoped identically to a request handler: you do not need to apply @wrap.
 Additionally @param is assigned the value of the parameter.

 @param 'user_id', ->